BoringBoredom/UEFI-Editor/README.md

 - ### Item visibility control

+  - Make sure the parent forms are visible when targeting a setting.
+Use the top-right navigation to travel upwards.
   - If one method doesn't work, try the other one.
 Using both at the same time can cause issues.
 It varies from UEFI to UEFI.
   - #### Suppress If